PaddlePaddle/book/02.recognize_digits/README.md

 This tutorial describes a few common deep learning models using **Softmax regression**, **Multilayer Perceptron Network**, and **Convolutional Neural Network**.
 Understanding these models is crucial for future learning; the subsequent tutorials derive more sophisticated networks by building on top of them.

-When our model evolves from a simple softmax regression to a slightly complex Convolutional Neural Network, the recognition accuracy on the MNIST dataset achieves a large improvement in accuracy.
+When our model evolves from a simple softmax regression to a slightly complex Convolutional Neural Network, the recognition accuracy on the MNIST dataset achieves a large improvement.
 This is due to the Convolutional layers' local connections and parameter sharing.
 While learning new models in the future, we encourage the readers to understand the key ideas that lead a new model to improve the results of an old one.

 Moreover, this tutorial introduces the basic flow of PaddlePaddle model design, which starts with a *data provider*, a model layer construction, and finally training and prediction.
 Motivated readers can leverage the flow used in this MNIST handwritten digit classification example and experiment with different data and network architectures to train models for classification tasks of their choice.